 Table H-41 provides a breakdown of the relationship between Madera's zoning districts, appropriate income categories, and inventoried density.
 Sites that were larger than a half-acre and zoned PD (1500), PD (2000), and R3 were inventoried as lower-income.
 Based on the analysis above, the PD (3000) zone is, at least in part, appropriate for accommodating lower-income housing.
 Sites zoned PD (3000) were conservatively inventoried as 50 percent lower-income and 50 percent moderate-income.
 Sites zoned R2 and PD (4500) were inventoried as moderate-income.
 Regardless of zone, small sites (less than 0.5 acres) were conservatively inventoried as abovemoderate-income.
-All other sites were inventoried as above-moderate-income.
+All other sites were inventoried as above-moderateincome.
 All sites were inventoried at 85 percent of the maximum density based on recent development that has occurred in the city over the past decade.

 Flood concerns are the largest environmental constraint to housing in Madera.
 The sites inventory documents whether or not each parcel lies within, or partially, within the FEMA 100-year flood zone.
 If the site lies entirely within the flood zone, no units were counted.
 If the site lies partially within the flood zone, the inventory only counts the number of units that could be accommodated outside the flood zone.
 The exception to this assumption is the Ventura Specific Plan, which includes 1,444 units and lies almost entirely within the 100-year flood zone.
-Since the Specific Plan addresses flooding and other environmental constraints in the Specific Plan EIR, The inventory includes all 1,444 units anticipated in the Specific Plan area.
+Since the Specific Plan addresses flooding and other environmental constraints in the Specific Plan area.